microsoft/winget-create/README.md

-# Welcome to the Windows Package Manager Manifest Creator repository.
+# Windows Package Manager Manifest Creator (WinGet-Create)

 This repository contains the source code for the Windows Package Manager Manifest Creator.
 The  Windows Package Manager Manifest Creator is designed to help generate or update manifest files for the [Community repo](https://github.com/microsoft/winget-pkgs).